-- (a) Use notes and sketches to describe: - (i) how one side could be cut out and the edges of the MDF rounded; [6] - (ii) how a sheet of melamine plastic could be attached to the top surface and the edges of the top angled at 15 degrees; [6] - (iii) how the sides and the top could be joined together using hinges.
-[6] - (b) Give two reasons why melamine plastic has been attached to the top.
+(a) Use notes and sketches to describe:

+(i) how one side could be cut out and the edges of the MDF rounded; [6] (ii) how a sheet of melamine plastic could be attached to the top surface and the top angled at 15 degrees; the edges of [6] (iii) how the sides and the top could be joined together using hinges.
+[6] (b) Give two reasons why melamine plastic has been attached to the top.
 [2]